TABLE Tantrix Tournament Rules – 2007 British Open version

 IF THE TANTRIX IS KNOCKED

-When it is not possible to re-establish the Tantrix with reasonable certainty then the game is drawn, unless less than 10 minutes of combined time has passed in which case the players may restart subject to the agreement of the Controller.
-In either case, if one of the players was responsible for the knock then the Controller will apply an appropriate penalty and can take into account any information that is available.
+When it is not possible to re-establish the Tantrix with reasonable certainty then the game is drawn, unless less than 10 minutes of combined time has passed, in which case the players may restart subject to the agreement of the Controller.
+If one of the players was responsible for the knock then the Controller will apply an appropriate penalty and can take into account any information available.

 FORCED SPACE (FS) MISTAKES

-All players should get into the habit of double checking their opponent’s forced spaces before they start their own turn.
-After the innocent player has confirmed their first move, they may not claim a time-out adjustment or ask their opponent to backtrack and fill missed forced spaces.
-The best time to call “time-out” is when the player’s hand enters the bag to pick up a replacement tile, but before either player sees what the replacement tile is.
+Players should get into the habit of double-checking their opponent’s forced spaces before they start their own turn.
+After the innocent player has confirmed their next move, they may not ask their opponent to backtrack and fill missed forced spaces.
+The best time to call “time-out” is when the player’s hand enters the bag to pick up a replacement but before either player sees what the replacement is.

 1) FS MISTAKES BEFORE THE FREE MOVE